 Experience is key in this competitive world.
-If you know you are interested in a certain career field, look into opportunities to get involved this summer.
+If you know you're interested in a certain career field, look into opportunities to get involved in it this summer.
 This could include volunteering at an animal shelter or nonprofit organization, or interning with a professional in the field of your choice.
-Though these options may not pay, they will give you an advantage when you’re applying for competitive college programs and scholarships.
+Though these options may not pay, they'll give you an advantage when you’re applying to competitive college programs and scholarships.

 Now is the time to really start considering your next move post–high school.
-Whether you’re looking into a local college or one further away, it is important to know what kind of student they are looking for.
-If you can, visit the colleges you are most interested in to get a sense of the campus and see if the school is a good fit for you.
+Whether you’re looking into a local college or one further away, it's important to know what kind of student a school is looking for.
+If you can, visit the colleges you're most interested in to get a sense of the campus and see if the school is a good fit for you.
 And don’t forget to ask questions while you’re there!

 When school starts up again in the fall, stress will too.
-So why not use your free time in the summer to get ahead on some of your senior-year tasks?
-Use this time to start brainstorming, and even writing, your Common Application essay.
-This extra time also means you’ll have more opportunities to edit and revise your work until it is the best it can be.
+So why not use your free time in the summer to get ahead on some of your senior year tasks?
+Use this time to start brainstorming—and even writing—your Common Application essay.
+This extra time also means you’ll have more opportunities to edit and revise your work until it's the best it can be.

 Again, it’s never too early to start finding ways to pay for college.
 Searching for scholarships and grants may be time consuming, but it is incredible how much free money is out there.
 There are scholarships out there for everyone, and all you have to do is start your scholarship search.
 This is also a good time to look into the FAFSA so you know what will happen during the submission process in the fall—you can file the form starting October 1 and should do so ASAP to try to get the best aid.
 Even if you don’t think you are eligible for financial aid, APPLY ANYWAY!